On the fractional relaxation equation with Scarpi derivative: Mathematical prerequisites

 In order to make a transition from constant order fractional operators to the ones having variable order, we have to replace constant order of differentiation $\alpha\in(0,1)$ in \eqref{KAPUTO} and \eqref{RL} by a certain function $\alpha(t)$ such that $\mathcal{R}[\alpha(t)]\subset(0,1)$.
 Some authors choose functions $\alpha$ having bounded domain, but we will not follow their steps in order to cover a more general case.
 Therefore, let $\alpha:[0,\infty)\to(0,1)$.
 This function $\alpha(t)$ will be considered as a variable order of differentiation, and thus we give it a special name.
 We call it the \emph{transition function}.
 It is easily concluded that function $\alpha:[0,\infty)\to(0,1)$ cannot be chosen arbitrarily.
 It must satisfy some necessary mathematical assumptions that will produce a suitable physical interpretation as well.
 Hence, we first assume that Laplace transformation of $\alpha(t)$ exists and its analytical expression is known.
 We denote it by $A(s)$, that is $A(s)=\mathcal{L}[\alpha(t)](s)$. \\

 Next assumption on function $\alpha(t)$ that me must introduce is that there exists

 Without this simple assumption, Laplace transform of the integral kernel appearing in definition of Scarpi derivative would not vanish at infinity, contrary to \eqref{TAUBERIAN0}.
-For more information on this phenomenon, consult \cite[p.7]{PERSPEKTIVA}.\\
+For more information on this phenomenon, consult \cite[p.7]{PERSPEKTIVA}.
+The assumption that the range of $\alpha(t)$ is within $(0,1)$ (sub-diffusive case) also agrees with the definition of Scarpi derivative as introduced in \cite{PERSPEKTIVA}.
+As is explained in Section 6 of this latter reference, it is possible to observe $\alpha(t)$ with range $(n,n+1)$ for some $n\in\mathds{N}$ (higher-order operators).
+We, however, will not pursue this point in this article. \\

-Assumption \eqref{PRETPOSTAVKA} asserts that function $\alpha(t)$ admits some \emph{initial state} value.
-Potentially interesting physical scenarios demand that $\alpha(t)$ reaches some \emph{final state} value as well.
+Assumption \eqref{PRETPOSTAVKA} asserts that function $\alpha(t)$ admits some \emph{initial state value}.
+Potentially interesting physical scenarios demand that $\alpha(t)$ reaches some \emph{final state value} as well.
 Therefore, we next assume that function $\alpha(t)$ shows transition to some final state $\tilde{\alpha}$, in other words there exists